NSW 2009, Australia

 Home warranty insurance is a type of insurance that provides protection to homeowners and builders in the event of defects or incomplete work during construction or renovation projects.
+Also known as home building compensation cover, this insurance is regulated by the NSW State Insurance Regulatory Authority (SIRA).
 In New South Wales (NSW), home warranty insurance is mandatory for all residential building projects valued at over $20,000, including new homes, renovations, and extensions.

 The benefits of having home warranty insurance are numerous.
 For homeowners, it provides peace of mind knowing that any defects or incomplete work will be covered, and they won't be left with a financial burden to rectify the issues.
 For builders, it protects them from potential legal action and financial loss resulting from defects or incomplete work.
 Overall, home warranty insurance is an important protection for both homeowners and builders in NSW.